Dannyliux/arduinointernship/lesson_plan.md

 ## Part 1 — Setting Up the Arduino IDE (15 min)

 ### What is the Arduino IDE?
-The Arduino IDE (Integrated Development Environment) is the free software we use to write code and send it to the Arduino.
+The Arduino IDE (Integrated Development Environment) is the free software we will use to write code and send it to the Arduino.
 Think of it like a translator — you write instructions in a language called C++, and the IDE sends those instructions to the hardware.

 ### Installation Steps